 Intergage supplies a wide range of Services.
 Some of the terms and conditions herein vary according to the Service specified in the Proposal.
 This Section A contains general clauses; additional clauses are specified according to the Services specified in the Proposal and are contained in Sections B-F.

-"Intergage" means Intergage Group Limited or any of its subsidiaries (including Intergage Marketing Engineers) or Partners providing Intergage® related products and services;
+means Intergage® Group Limited, Intergage® Marketing Engineers Limited, Intergage® Marketing Systems Limited, Intergage® Marketing Partners or any of its subsidiaries or Partners providing Intergage® related products and services;

-"Proposal" means the order form completed and signed by the Customer; this Proposal may refer to supporting documentation providing detail and scope for the project;
+Means the order form completed and signed by the Customer; this Proposal may refer to supporting documentation providing detail and scope for the Service;

-"Subscription" means the monthly charge specified in the Proposal for the ongoing provision of the software and support;
+means the monthly charge specified in the Proposal for the ongoing provision of the Software, Support and Hosting;

-"Web Hosting" means the provision of a web service that responds to a browser’s request for web content with the content requested.
+means the provision of a Cloud-based web service that responds to a browser’s request for web content with the content requested.
+This covers both publicly accessible information (the website) and restricted access systems (CMS, CRM).
 It also includes the provision of any file hosting service accessible through FTP.
 It does not include other services such as domain management, email hosting and Internet connectivity to/from the Customer’s premises;

 1.2.
 In these Terms & Conditions (except where the context otherwise requires):